 That wouldn’t work for my group, though, as they were all building the very initial stages of some complex narrative.
 Nothing would be due anytime soon, perhaps never, if they don’t get enough traction on the work to produce something to show a potential publisher.

 We met almost daily for 2-3 hours.
 This pattern gave associates a reason to show up, and small deadlines to produce for the next day’s meeting.

-In the meetings, we held a series of story-building workshops (an expanded version of the Story Madlib workshop I’ve run in several contexts) where each person’s structure was tested by eight other minds at least three times.
-That “testing” process is itself generative of ideas, and the associates would then go spend the rest of the day in study and drafting.
+In the meetings, we held a series of story-building workshops (an expanded version of the Story Madlib workshop I’ve run in several contexts).
+This is where each person’s structure was tested by eight other minds at least three times.
+“Testing” itself is generative of ideas, and the associates would then go spend the rest of the day in study and drafting.

 Story outlines and plans mushroomed on walls.
 The group of mostly-cartoonists drew very little, but did the kind of deep work that rarely gets done on books at this early stage.